5 Easiest Calisthenics Skills Everybody Can Learn

 Easiest Calisthenics Skills You Can Learn

-When people start with calisthenics, they want to progress as fast as possible, planches, front lever, and human flags preferably as soon as possible.
+When people start with calisthenics, they want to progress as fast as possible.
+Often people set goals on advanced calisthenics skills, like for instance: planche, front lever, and human flags preferably as soon as possible.
 However, this is actually a big mistake a Calisthenics beginner can make.
-In your starting phase, you should mainly focus on getting stronger and getting comfortable with the basics of calisthenics, such as pull-ups and push-ups.
+In your starting phase, you should mainly focus on getting stronger and getting comfortable with the basics of calisthenics, such as learning your first pull-up, doing push-ups, squats and dip exercises.
 Nevertheless, there are a few easy calisthenics skills you can learn besides your regular training.
 These calisthenics skills/party tricks will look impressive to everyone but are, in fact, pretty easy to do.

 #1 The Elbow lever